myawnhc/BankInABox/README.md

 used by the Grafana dashboard to show results.
 * Loads data from the database Transaction table into the preAuth map; this then triggers the listener and Jet pipeline to begin processing.

+The Grafana dashboard you started earlier can be used to monitor the transaction results; you can see the transaction volume, fraud rate, and average latency per transaction.
+(Note that there is a warm-up time for the demo due to the initial database load; the latency will start high but then drop down as the maps get populated.)

 Hazelcast Management Center can be used to monitor the maps and watch how data moves between the maps.
 (Generated transactions go into the preAuth map; once they have been processed they will move to either approved, rejectedForCredit,